Keep Up With Us

 Every January, artists come to Breckenridge with cheese graters and wooden spoons in hand.
-This group of dedicated snow-lovers are some of the best professional sculptors and snow artists in the world, and they just so happen to descend on our little mountain town to create snow sculptures as part of the Breckenridge International Snow Sculpture Championships, presented by Breckenridge Brewery.
+This group of dedicated snow-lovers are some of the best professional sculptors and snow artists in the world, and they just so happen to descend on our little mountain town to create snow sculptures as part of the Breckenridge International Snow Sculpture Championships.

 The competition is comprised of 16 teams from around the world.
 Each team includes four artists, many of whom are internationally-known snow artists with backgrounds in sand, snow, ice and rock sculpting, among many other credentials.